-I recommend starting to market your business one to two months in advance.
-The reason being is that you want enough time to build an audience and to get people excited about the launch of your business.
-At the same time, you don't want the timeline for your launch date to be so long that your audience starts to lose interest.
+First and foremost when you create your marketing strategy I recommend starting to promote your business at least one to two months prior to your launch date.
+You want enough time to build an audience and to get people excited about the launch of your business.
+At the same time, you don't want the timeline for your launch date to be so long that your audience starts to lose interest

 KNOW YOUR CUSTOMER